voschezang/coding-handbook/collaboration/documentation.md

 ## Scalable Status Updates

-The consider the following modes of scaling.
+Consider the following modes of scaling.
 See [communication patterns](systems/communication-patterns.md).

 1. One-to-many.
 E.g. an employer to employees.
 2. Many-to-one.
 E.g. an employee to an employer or manager.